First Apology of Justin Martyr: Early Church practices

 The First Apology provides one of the most detailed accounts of contemporary Christian practice.
-Those that are baptized are “brought by us where there is water,” where they are “born again in the same manner of rebirth by which we ourselves were born again.”
-After the discussion of baptism, Justin describes the practice of the Eucharist, by his teachings of transubstantiation, “we have been taught that the food over which thanks have been given by a word of prayer that is from Him, from which our blood and flesh are nourished by transformation, is the flesh and blood of Jesus who became incarnate.”.
-Finally, he provides information on the weekly Sunday meetings of the congregation, consisting of readings from the Jewish prophets and "the memoirs of the apostles", prayers, and a meal.
+Those who are baptized are "brought by us where there is water", where they are "born again in the same manner of rebirth by which we ourselves were born again".
+After the discussion of baptism, Justin describes the practice of the Eucharist: by his teachings of metabole, "we have been taught that the food over which thanks have been given by a word of prayer that is from Him, from which our blood and flesh are nourished by transformation, is the flesh and blood of Jesus who became incarnate".
+Finally, he provides information on the weekly Sunday meetings of the congregation, consisting of readings from the Jewish prophets and "the memoirs of the apostles", prayers, a collection for the poor, and a meal.

 Historical and literary significance

 There has been significant scholarly debate about the extent to which Justin’s Apologies differed from prior and future apologetic discourse.
 Paul Parvis, a prominent Justin scholar from the University of Edinburgh, has noted that the First Apology is unlike any apology that preceded it.
 It presents itself as legal petition, a standard Roman administrative genre that seeks to change a legal precedent (in this case, asking Christians to be charged based on evil deeds rather than for being Christian in and of itself).
 But by including the descriptions of Christian practice and belief, Parvis argues that “[w]hat Justin did was to hijack this normal Roman administrative procedure and turn it into a vehicle for articulating and disseminating the message of the Gospel.”
 Sara Parvis, also from Edinburgh, further argues that scholars should do away with the classic conception of Christian apology as a “vague group of writings offering some kind of defense of Christianity,” and instead think of the category as one that was actually invented by Justin Martyr and then refined by later authors like Tertullian.

-Scholars also note the importance of the explanation of Christian practice in defending the community as a whole.
+Scholars also note the importance of explaining Christian practice in defending the community as a whole.
 Robert Grant has noted that Justin did not provide much detail into the theological reasoning behind early Church practices.
 Instead, he argues that Justin aimed to provide this information to both “put forth the real nature of Christian life” and refute the slanderous claims of pagan critics.